Derek Poundstone: 2009

+2010

 Poundstone successfully defended his title at the 2010 Arnold Strongman Classic.
 Leading up to the last event, the timber carry, Poundstone had a 3-point lead over 6-time champion Žydrūnas Savickas.
 Poundstone won the last event and the overall title for a second consecutive time, only the second man to accomplish this feat at the Arnold Strongman Classic. Žydrūnas Savickas came in second and Travis Ortmayer came in third place.
 During the awards ceremony, Poundstone proposed to his girlfriend on stage and she happily accepted.

 Poundstone defended his title at the 2010 Mohegan Sun Strongman Championships hosted by Giants Live, winning 3 out of 6 events including the shield carry.
 This was Poundstone's third consecutive victory at this contest.
 Brian Shaw came in second and Stojan Todorchev came in third place.

 Shortly before the 2010 World's Strongest Man contest, Poundstone severely tore his quad muscle and was unsure if he would be able to compete, but he decided to heal and focus on upper body training.
 Poundstone was able to qualify for the finals and finished in 9th place overall.

-Less than 24 hours after the 2010 WSM contest, Poundstone won his 3rd America's Strongest Man title.
+Less than 24 hours after the 2010 WSM contest, Poundstone won his 3rd America's Strongest Man title and broke Nick Best's Jón Páll Sigmarsson Stone carry world record.

-Poundstone is the host of a radio show titled "Poundstone Power Radio" which airs every Wednesday from 6-8pm Eastern time, on SIRIUS channel 94, XM channel 208, and on Sirius XM Radio internet radio channel 860.
-The first episode aired on November 3, 2010.
+Present day

+Poundstone is currently coaching professional strongman Rob Kearney.

 Personal life

-Poundstone married fiancée Kristin Nelson on Saturday June 25, 2011 in Branford, Connecticut's Trinity Episcopal Church.
+Poundstone married fiancée Kristin Nelson on Saturday June 25, 2011, in Branford, Connecticut's Trinity Episcopal Church.
 Poundstone's training partner Louis-Philippe Jean was a groomsman at the wedding, and fellow strongman competitors Travis Ortmayer and Nick Best attended the wedding.
 In 2017 Derek and Kristin separated then later divorced.
 Both have since remarried.